ibm-cloud-docs/account/faqs-account.md

 There's no limit to the number of apps you can build in a Pay-As-You-Go or Subscription account.

-In Lite accounts created before 12 August 2021, your apps have up to 256 MB of instantaneous runtime memory.
-You can deploy apps until you use the available Lite account allowance.
-If you need more memory, upgrade to a billable account to get 512 MB of free instantaneous runtime memory and pay only for what you use over that limit.
+For Lite accounts that were created before 12 August 2021, you can build and deploy apps with 256 MB of instantaneous runtime memory.
+To get 512 MB of free instantaneous runtime memory, upgrade to a Pay-As-You-Go or Subscription account and pay only for what you use over that limit.

 ## What happens when my Lite plan instance reaches the monthly quota?